1986

 - Love Roulette (Don Johnson/Mark Leonard) -Lenny Pickett and Earl

-Gardner (horns), Jamie Skylar on backing vocals
+Gardner on horns, Jamie Skylar on backing vocals

-- Streetwise (Dickey Betts/Don Johnson/Mark Leonard/Chas Sandford/Curly Smith)
+- Streetwise (Dickey Betts/Don Johnson/Mark Leonard/Chas Sandford/

-Line-up: RW (gtr, bvoc)/Don Johnson (voc)/Stevie Ray Vaughan (gtr)/Chas Sandford
+Line-up: RW (gtr, bvoc)/Don Johnson (voc)/Stevie Ray Vaughan (gtr)/Chas

-(gtr, p, tamb, bvoc)/Mark Leonard (bass)/Curly Smith (dr)/Bill Champlin
+Sandford (gtr, p, tamb, bvoc)/Mark Leonard (bass)/Curly Smith

-(org, bvoc)/Tamara Champlin (bvoc)/Dickey Betts (gtr)
+(dr)/Bill Champlin (org, bvoc)/Tamara Champlin (bvoc)/Dickey

 860525A 25th May: UK radio (BBC1) ‘My Top Ten’.
 Host: Andy Peebles.
+Incl.

 860529A 29th May: Dutch TV (VOO) ‘Countdown’, incl.

-- interview with BW (in Amsterdam)
+- interview with BW by Adam Curry (in Bussum, near Amsterdam)

-860530A 30th May: Dutch radio (Radio Veronica) ‘Popjournal’, incl.
+860530A 30th May: Dutch radio (Radio Veronica) ‘Popjournaal’, incl.

-- telephone-interview with BW
+- telephone-interview with BW by Jos van Berge Henegouwen

-860531A 31st May: French TV (A2) ‘Les Enfants Du Rock’ "Perversion Sexuelles"
+860531A 31st May: French TV (A2) ‘Les Enfants Du Rock’, incl.

-- joke-interview with MJ (London, Royal Garden Hotel 25.2.86)
+- interview with MJ by Philippe Manoeuvre (London, Royal Garden Hotel 25.2.86)

 860500A May: UK TV (TV-am) ‘Good Morning Britain’, incl.

-- interview with Marsha Hunt (about her autobiography)
++ interview with Marsha Hunt (about her autobiography)

 860601A 1st June: New York City, RW’s house.
 Jam session (about half an hour).
-Unverified.

-- some Fats Domino-covers
+- some Fats Domino-covers (all unverified)

-Line-up: RW (gtr)/Don Covay (voc)/Mick Jones (gtr)/Paul Schaffer (p)
+Line-up: RW (gtr)/Don Covay (voc)/Mick Jones (gtr)/Paul Shaffer (p)

 860602A 2nd June: German TV (ARD) ‘Musik Szene 86’, "Ein Stein spricht".
+Incl.

 - interview with KR (London, Rolling Stones office, May 1986)

-- interview with Alexis Korner (about KR; early 80’s)
+- interview with Alexis Korner (about KR; early '80s)

 - Honky Tonk Women (MJ/KR) -Hampton 18.12.81, part only

-- interview with STU (early 80’s)
+- interview with STU (fall 1981 or mid-1982)

 - Little T & A (MJ/KR) -Hampton 18.12.81, part only